galaxyproject/training-material/topics/galaxy-project/tutorials/introduction/tutorial.md

 # Introduction to a Galaxy field guide

-## Motivation: Why maintain a field guide?
+## Motivation: Why does Galaxy need a field guide?

 - Galaxy is a complicated global enterprise, so there are many different ways to describe all the project activities.
 - It has a much wider range of deliverables than most open source projects.
 Project activities build on the code to support many kinds of analysis and training, across many diverse areas of open science.
 - This provides many different opportunities for participants, according to their interests.
 For example, it is seen as:
-    - A convenient and reliable way to share complex open science analyses by users
+    - A convenient and reliable way to share complex open science analyses, for researchers.
-    - Inter-dependent open source code repositories by developers.
+    - Inter-dependent open source code repositories, for software developers.
-    - A global open science collaboration by investigators
+    - A global open science collaboration, for investigators.
-- All these views are true, but incomplete.
-Seeing the big picture requires many perspectives and opinions.
+- These are all accurate, but incomplete.
+Seeing the big picture requires many perspectives and opinions, because it has grown so large and complex, that few individuals can keep engaged and fully informed on all project activities.
 - A separate Lesson gives examples of how activities were started.
 These stories can provide information and strategies for participants thinking about initiating new activities.
 - This section introduces the field guide for participants.
 The [Hub](https://galaxyproject.org/) can provide much more detail and current activities, particularly once you know what you are looking for.
 Where possible, links to the relevant Hub pages are provided in the detailed sections of the guide.
 The introduction shows how the guide is structured and gives a definition for the term "community" because it is used widely.
 Sections are linked at the end of this module, or from the main Topic page.